littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 </TabItem>
 </Tabs>

-Remember that the combined producer is decoupled from the original producers.
-Updating the state of the combined producer will not update the state of the original producers, and vice versa.
+Remember that the combined producer is decoupled from the producer slices.
+Updating the state of the combined producer will not update the state of the original slices, and vice versa.

 ---